 Have students listen privately (if one-to-one), or together projected on a screen.
 In either case, use the questions in the sidebar to help scaffold or deepen the learning.
 Students can answer with pair sharing and then share out to the whole group, or invite students to respond in writing, or through art.
 If pair sharing, use a timer to ensure equal participation and keep the sharing to 2 to 3 minutes.
-If there are hyperlinks, invite learners to choose one to dive deeper into content.
+Dive deeper into the content by clicking the hyperlinks under the graphic image.
+IMPLEMENTATION NOTES/IDEAS: